w3f/polkadot-wiki/docs/glossary.md

 validating inherents.
 For example, timestamps are inherents.
 They are validated by being within some margin that each validator deems reasonable.

+## Injected Account

+An account which is not directly managed by the Polkadot UI but can be accessed through it, such as accounts controlled by the Polkadot{.js} extension.

 ## KSM

 The abbreviation for Kusama network tokens.